scottbyrns/S4/README.md

     - Conforming to Swift X standards should have the minimum possible impact on performance possible.
 - Minimum viable requirements
     - Only the code that is absolutely necessary for cross-project compatibility will be included.
+- Best practices
+    - Swift X should abide by any widely accepted best practices in the Swift community, like naming conventions.

 ## Byte